 For the year to June 30 2014, Membership subscriptions are currently set at:

 For the Pro Rata quarterly rates applicable for new members joining during the Club Year, please see Membership Application Form for details.

 Membership Application & Vehicle Registration Forms

 For new members, a Membership Application Form can be downloaded by clicking here.
 It is in Adobe PDF format, and you will need Adobe Acrobat Reader to see and print this form.

-The Club keeps a data base of members' vehicles, so if you own a Rover it would also be appreciated if you could fill out the Vehicle Registration Form for each of your cars and return it with your membership application.
+The Club keeps a data base of members' vehicles, so if you own a Rover it would also be appreciated if you could fill out the Vehicle Information Form for each of your cars and return it with your membership application.
 This form is also in Adobe PDF format and can be downloaded by clicking here.

 Club Name Badge

 The RCCA encourages members to wear name badges at Club events and meetings.
 Name badges are available at the cost of $8.00 each.
 If you would like to order a name badge at the time of joining the Club in addition to completing the membership details please tick the appropriate box on the Application Form.
 The badge will be available to pick up at a Club General Meeting or if requested can be posted to you.

 Please complete the forms and either post along with your cheque/money order to: